owasp-amass/amass/doc/tutorial.md

 Amass is backed by OWASP, which should provide prestige and confidence in the results.
 It is actively maintained and will likely be supported for a long time, meaning any future bugs will be resolved.
 Additionally, the adoption rate of Amass is high which potentially means better data consistency and integration with other tools.
 As such, it can constitute a better and more trustworthy tool to use in proof of concepts and engagements, and it may be easier to convince your clients or manager to use it for periodical mapping of the organisation's attack surface.

-There are a number of more technical reasons, which I will explain below and demonstrate in more detail later:
+There are a number of more technical reasons, which we will explain below and demonstrate in more detail later:

 -   Comes with 5 subcommands, in other words functions:
     -   amass intel -- Discover targets for enumerations